dschier-wtd/learn-emberjs/README.md

 Excersises will gathered in the [exercises/](exercises/) directory.
 Each exercise will have a small README alongside to explain whats going on and how to start the example.

+### Security

+Even though Ember.js itself uses the ember-cli, which requires a couple of packages, the built product will not contain these packages.
+Instead, ember generates new JS and CSS files, which will be served.
+Therefore, alerts for outdated packages may not be taken as seriously.
+Instead, one should run tests regarding security towards the content of dist/.

 ## Contribute